TakeLab/podium/docs/source/walkthrough.rst

 .. code-block:: python

-  >>> from podium.datasets.hf import HFDatasetConverter
+  >>> from podium.datasets.hf import HFDatasetConverter as HF
   >>> import datasets
   >>> # Loading a huggingface dataset returns an instance of DatasetDict
   >>> # which contains the dataset splits (usually: train, valid, test,